eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e.md

 - It is not designed for adopters who only want to buy a business application or use fully managed services.
 - It will not show you how to further develop Catena-X components.

-If you fall into one of those three groups, please revisit the Catena-X association homepage information for Application and Service Providers (www.catena-x.net) or the "Community" page of Tractus-X (https://eclipse-tractusx.github.io/community).
+If you fall into one of those three groups, please revisit the [Catena-X association homepage](<https://www.catena-x.net>) information for Application and Service Providers or the [Community](<https://eclipse-tractusx.github.io/community>) page of Tractus-X.

 ## Goal of this tutorial